TippyToo/psychomanteum/README.md

 ### Core Gameplay Loop

 The gameplay loop consists of entering the spirit world and speaking with NPCs and investigating areas and objects to solve cases.
 The player uses their journal to keep track of various clues found.
 The player can revisit previous levels’ journal entries in further levels.
-Once a case is completed, the player is made aware that they have ...
+Once a case is completed, the player is made aware that they have a certain amount of time left in Asphodel, which they may use to explore the world more if they so desire.
+However, the longer the player spends in Asphodel after completing the case, the more adverse effects they will face until they either return (either of their own free will or not) to the psychomanteum.
+From that point on, the player then begins the next case.

 ### Levels